Introduction

 OcNOS Layer 2 Guide, Release 6.6.0Managing ErrDisable State Due to BUM Traffic Storms

 When an interface port continuously receives Broadcast, Unknown Unicast, and Multicast (BUM) traffic exceeding the configured storm control thresholds, it transitions to the ErrDisable state.
 In this state, the port becomes inactive and cannot send or receive traffic.
-Recovery from ErrDisable can be achieved either manually using the shut/no shut command or automatically if a timeout value is configured.
+Recovery from ErrDisable can be achieved either manually using the shut or no shut command or automatically if a timeout value is configured.

 For detailed configuration and recovery procedures, refer to the